Image Courtesy: bonnlaw.ca

 Interrogatories are written questions specially prepared either by the plaintiff or the defendant in a divorce case and provided to the opposite party, the answers to which must be provided truthfully under penalty of perjury.
 Also known as a deposition in divorce, the divorce deposition sample questions are prepared to gain information relevant to the divorce.

 The types of requests that will be sought during discovery in a divorce are endless, with some requests being standard and others being specific to your situation.
 To gain an understanding of some types of requests that are commonly associated when seeking information about the other party’s income for support purposes, we have provided some examples of divorce interrogatories below.

 Divorce interrogatories are not much different from sample interrogatories family law.
 Following is the sample divorce interrogatory questions –

-1. For each of your present employment, self-employment, business, commercial, or professional activities, state the following:
+1. For each of your present employment, self-employment, business, commercial, or professional activities, answer the following divorce interrogatories sample:

 a.
 How often and on what days you are paid.

 b.
 An itemization of your gross salary, wages, and income, and all deductions from that gross salary, wages, and income.

 c.
 Any additional compensation or expense reimbursement, including but not limited to overtime, bonuses, profit-sharing, insurance, expense account, and automobile or automobile allowance.